-(1) Evaluation of the Program

-This program will be evaluated after a certain period has passed (interim, post).

-- (2) Evaluation of Projects, etc. - A Program Supervisor will select proposals with the cooperation of the Assistant Program Supervisor and Program Advisor. - For all projects, a post-evaluation will be conducted by the Program Supervisor in cooperation with the Assistant Program Supervisor and Program Advisor and others when the research and development have been completed.
+- (1) Evaluation of the Program - This program will be evaluated after a certain period has passed (interim, post). - (2) Evaluation of Projects, etc. - A Program Supervisor will select proposals with the cooperation of the Assistant Program Supervisor and Program Advisor. - For all projects, a post-evaluation will be conducted by the Program Supervisor in cooperation with the Assistant Program Supervisor and Program Advisor and others when the R&D have been completed. - A follow-up survey will be conducted after a certain period following the completion of the R&D.